-Min. to Earn a BA in Biblical and Theological Studi ies with Emphasis in Biblical Studies 120 hour
+Min. to Earn a BA in Biblical and Theological Studies with Emphasis in Biblical Studies......120 hours

 BIBLICAL AND THEOLOGICAL STUDIES MAJOR WITH EMPHASIS IN LEADERSHIP AND ETHICS

 Biblical and Theological Studies with Emphasis in Leadership and Ethics, the student will complete the Liberal Arts Core Requirements and the Biblical and Theological Studies Core Requirements.
 In addition, the student will complete 18 hours of required electives to be selected from the "Area Emphasis" courses as follows.